dschalk/score2/README.md

         var scX = scoreClickerM.val[2];
         var prX = groupM.val[3];
 ```

 The gameArray data is what the server sent.

-Time control is facilitated by the Rx.js package. https://github.com/Reactive-Extensions/RxJS.
+Time control is facilitated by the Rx.js package. [https://github.com/Reactive-Extensions/RxJS](https://github.com/Reactive-Extensions/RxJS).
 The Microsoft corporation can join the human race and do good things when it wants to.
 It seems to want to more and more lately, and I am very pleased.
 The open source movement is a tremendous breakthrough in cooperative creation and innovation, but the open source repository sites are cluttered with half-baked, abandoned projects, and untested undocumented code.
 Microsoft open source, which is what Reactive-Extensions is, represents the best of two worlds.

+### The Timer
 Here is the timer code:

 ```Javascript
     var source1 = Rx.Observable.timer(
         0,